 |991B||B3||Choa Chu Kang Avenue 1 (Opp Choa Chu Kang Mkt)||Short Trip Service|

-- Bus Services BPS1 and NR3 only allow passenger alighting at this interchange.
+- Bus Service NR3 only allow passenger alighting at this interchange.

 - Express Bus Service 188e only allows passenger boarding as a unidirectional route.